Information Technology

 • The verification of the 2-years work experience needs to be sent to the university via formal resume/CV.

-• Preadmission courses completed at the undergraduate level must be graded C or better; B or better at the graduate level.
+• Preadmission courses must have been completed within the last 7 years and at the undergraduate level must be graded C or better; B or better at the graduate level.

 Please read all graduate admission requirements before applying to this program and be prepared to submit the required documentation.